fishinwind/workshop/rst/Problem_Sets/problem_set_5/problem_set_5.rst

 Use the CTCF peak calls in the ENCODE data to derive a binding motif for the CTCF transcription factor. (**10 points**) You will need to:

-  #. create FASTA sequence from CTCF ChIP-seq peak calls from the hg19
-     genome.

   #.
 Select out the peaks on chr22 (otherwise meme will take a long time
      to run)

+  #. create FASTA sequence from the peak calls from the hg19 genome.

   #. use MEME to identify motifs from these FASTA sequences.
 The motifs
      in the meme output will be ranked according to their significance